HitchCon ‘25:

 October 3-5, 2025 • Online

 One hundred years ago, Alfred Hitchcock launched a directing career that changed the course of cinema.
-Join an international lineup of authors, educators and filmmakers for a three-day weekend of talks, panels and audience discussion examining Hitchcock’s films and their impact then, now and on what lies ahead.
+Join an international lineup of authors, educators and filmmakers for a three-day festival of talks, panels, special screenings—all with audience participation.
+Let’s celebrate Hitchcock’s films and examine their impact then, now and on what lies ahead.

 Meet Your HitchCon ‘25 Speakers